 If you have more masculine sexual essence, then you will be attracted to a more feminine lover.
 By feminine essence I mean to describe the feeling of light, which feels as love and shines as all life.
 A feminine lover will splay open as radiance, full of life-force, yearning to open as love and receive your deep love.
 A feminine lover’s smile can literally light up your life and inspire your heart.
 Most women and some men have a more feminine sexual essence.
 (And please: having a more feminine sexual essence has nothing to do with juvenile notions of manhood, or a lack thereof.)

-And it is in this polarity that lies the delicious torture, this dance of love, this “flowery combat” of intimacy.
+And it is within this polarity that lies the delicious torture, this dance of love, this “flowery combat” of intimacy.
 But the very thing about your lover that drives you to bliss, will drive you crazy.
 The lover who really turns you out in your sexual heart will also frustrate you to no end in the more mundane, superficial parts of your life.
-For example, if you have a feminine essence, then your masculine lover6’s confidence will turn you on, except when rushing like a bull in a china shop when discussing your feelings in a moment of conflict.
+For example, if you have a feminine essence, then your masculine lover’s confidence will turn you on, except when he or she is rushing like a bull in a china shop when discussing your feelings in a moment of conflict.
 If you have a masculine essence, then your feminine lover’s spontaneity and liquid sexual responsiveness will turn you on, except during times of psycho hysteria and unpredictable shutdowns.

 In moments of deep connection and communion, the masculine and feminine open as an extraordinary gift -- two facets of one jewel, two facets of one reality.
 But in the more mundane moments, the shallower, everyday-dust-of-life moments, their differences can clash.
 For example, when trying to communicate something verbally, the masculine wants to understand the problem and get to the point, looking for a conversation that will travel as straight a line from point A to point B and hopefully with a resolution when all is fucking said and done.
 The feminine sees talking as it would a dance, as a way to connect to feeling, to be together, enjoying the currents of a shared life-energy.